Michel-Ange auxiliary building

 17th Avenue

-Parking will be prohibited at all times along most of the stretch between Jean-Talon and Everett, except in designated sections for permit holders.
+Parking is prohibited at all times along most of the stretch between Jean-Talon and Everett, except in designated sections for permit holders.

 Michel-Ange

-Parking will be prohibited at all times on both sides of the street between 16th and 17th Avenue.
+Parking is prohibited at all times on both sides of the street between 16th and 17th Avenue.

 Relocated permit parking

-While some permit parking spots will be removed, most will be relocated and will remain available.
-The Zone 51 permit parking located on 17th Avenue between Jean-Talon and Everett will be moved to the west side of the avenue.
+While some permit parking spots are removed, most is relocated and remain available.
+The Zone 51 permit parking located on 17th Avenue between Jean-Talon and Everett is moved to the west side of the avenue.

 These changes will remain in place throughout construction of the Michel-Ange auxiliary building, which is expected to take several years.